shyamfec/IDSegNet/README.md

-# IDSegNet- An improved  Deep Segmnetation Network  for  Land cover object segmentation from SAR Image
+#  Python code of IDSegNet- An improved  Deep Segmnetation Network  for  Land cover object segmentation from SAR Image, Remote Sensing Applications: Society and Environment (RSASE), Elsevier Publisher.
+(Submiited) will be updated after acceptance of the paper.